ondrej-such/svm3/README.md

 ## Train neural networks from scratch

-We have included 20 resnet-18 networks trained on 1000 class Imagenet in networks subdirectory.
-They were created using main2.py script.
-Suppose you want to create your own.
-Again you will need symbolic link named imagenet pointing to Imagenet data.
+You will need to create symbolic link named imagenet pointing to folder with Imagenet dataset.
 Then simply issue

 ```
 make clean; make all